How To Build A Dinosaur Play Garden

 More Garden Play Ideas

 Dinosaur gardens need not be fancy or expensive.
-They make a nice addition to any playful home or school garden.
-If you are looking for more ideas on how to build up your outdoor play space for hours of imaginative play, I encourage you to read these posts as well:
+They make a nice addition to any backyard or school garden.
+If you are looking for more ideas on how to build up your outdoor play and learning spaces for hours of imaginative play, I encourage you to read these posts as well:

 How To Plant A Butterfly Garden